google/automotive-design-compose/docs/_docs/live-update/running-offline.md

         - Alternatively you can search for your file's ID specifically by replacing `*.dcf` with `*YOUR_DOC_ID.dcf`

-1. Pull the file to your local machine
+1. From the same `assets/figma` directory, pull the file to your local machine

     ```shell
     $ adb pull <path to the file on your device>